Updated March 20, 2020

 The Windows 10 Start menu is mostly fine for me, but if you pine for the past, you can install these Windows Start menus (not Pokki on Windows 10) knowing that if you don’t like them, you can uninstall them, and the Windows 10 Start Menu will appear and work normally.

-I can’t wait to see the latest cleaner look and feel Start Menu that Microsoft is soon to release, hopefully in spring 2020!
+I can’t wait to see the latest cleaner look and feel Start Menu that Microsoft is soon to release, hopefully by mid 2020!